OlegAxenow/FastGuid/Readme.md

 |      UuidSameCompare |  3.429 ns | 0.0096 ns | 0.0080 ns |  3.417 ns |  3.443 ns |  0.61 |    0.00 |

 ### Equals

-I use two benchmarks for each struct to see the difference between comparing the same and different identifiers.

 |              Method |     Mean |     Error |    StdDev |      Min |      Max | Ratio |
 |-------------------- |---------:|----------:|----------:|---------:|---------:|------:|